KS X 1001: Precomposed Hangul sets (rows number 16 through 40)

+Statistics by jamo

-Hanja sets
+Hanja sets (rows number 42 through 93)

+KS X 1001 encodes hanja with multiple pronunciations multiple times, once for each pronunciation.
+(Some pronunciations are inherited from Middle Chinese, and others are an effect of the initial sound rule.)
+One character, 樂, is encoded four times.
+The first 268 characters (U+F900–U+FA0B) in the CJK Compatibility Ideographs block correspond to these duplicates.

+In the table below, the first row-cell value (and reading) for each Hanja maps to the CJK Unified Ideographs block; others map to the CJK Compatibility Ideographs block.

 Johab encoding

 KS X 1001, since 1992, also defines an alternative encoding known as Johab.
-This represents a hangul syllable as the sequence of three five-bit values, split across two 8-bit bytes, most significant bit first.
+This represents a Hangul syllable as the sequence of three five-bit values, split across two 8-bit bytes, most significant bit first.
 The most significant bit of the lead byte is always set (allowing combination with single-byte ASCII or KS X 1003).
 This encoding is also used for the modern jamo from row 4 of KS X 1001, by using the filler values for the other components.
-The Johab encoding for hangul is shown in the table below.
+The Johab encoding for Hangul is shown in the table below.

-Johab encodes the remainder of KS X 1001 using lead bytes which do not correspond to an initial jamo (0xE0–0xF9 for hanja and 0xD9–0xDE for non-hanja, excluding hangul syllables and modern jamo), with trail bytes in the ranges 0x31–0x7E and 0x91–0xFE.
+Johab encodes the remainder of KS X 1001 using lead bytes which do not correspond to an initial jamo (0xE0–0xF9 for Hanja and 0xD9–0xDE for non-Hanja, excluding Hangul syllables and modern jamo), with trail bytes in the ranges 0x31–0x7E and 0x91–0xFE.
 These codes are algorithmically mapped from the characters' KS X 1001 code points, with two KS X 1001 rows per lead byte (compare and contrast Shift JIS).

 The ASCII-based Johab encoding is numbered Code page 1361 by Microsoft.
 Other, vendor-defined, Johab variants also exist; for example, IBM defines one for use as a Shift Out set with EBCDIC.
-That variant uses shift in and shift out to switch between a single-byte EBCDIC page and Johab, uses a different encoding for the non-hangul characters (using lead bytes 0x40–6C with a different layout), and uses lead bytes 0xD4–DD as a user-defined region, but uses the same Johab layout as the 1992 standard for the hangul characters when in shift-out state.
-IBM number the EBCDIC-based, stateful Johab encoding Code page 1364, and also define a subset of that encoding, including fewer hangul characters but in the same layout, as Code page 933.
+That variant uses shift in and shift out to switch between a single-byte EBCDIC page and Johab, uses a different encoding for the non-Hangul characters (using lead bytes 0x40–6C with a different layout), and uses lead bytes 0xD4–DD as a user-defined region, but uses the same Johab layout as the 1992 standard for the Hangul characters when in shift-out state.
+IBM number the EBCDIC-based, stateful Johab encoding Code page 1364, and also define a subset of that encoding, including fewer Hangul characters but in the same layout, as Code page 933.

 Some other vendors such as Samsung or GoldStar (now LG) used other "Johab" encodings where the mappings of five-bit codes to jamo differ from the below, consequently not being compatible with the 1992 standard Johab.
 The table below corresponds to the 1992 standard and also to IBM usage.